 The web is quite capable in its own right today.
 For example, you can build a hyper-local video chat app using WebRTC, geolocation, and push notifications.
 You can make that app installable and take those conversations virtual with WebGL and WebVR.
 With the introduction of Web Assembly, developers can tap into other ecosystems, like C, C++, and Rust, and bring decades of work and capabilities to the web too.
 Squoosh.app, for instance, leverages this for its advanced image compression.

-Until recently, only native apps could really lay claim to these capabilities.
+Until recently, only platform-specific apps could really lay claim to these capabilities.
 While some capabilities are still out of the web's reach, new and upcoming APIs are looking to change that, expanding what the web can do with features like file system access, media controls, app badging, and full clipboard support.
 All of these capabilities are built with the web's secure, user-centric permission model, ensuring that going to a website is never a scary proposition for users.

 Between modern APIs, Web Assembly, and new and upcoming APIs, web applications are more capable than ever, and those capabilities are only growing.